situx/spec-md-jtf/spec/Markdown.md

 ## Metadata
 Metadata associated with cuneiform artifacts may include:

+Width
-* Width of the cuneiform tablet
+: Width of the cuneiform tablet

+Height
-* Height of the cuneiform tablet
+: Height of the cuneiform tablet

+Depth
-* Depth of the cuneiform tablet
+: Depth of the cuneiform tablet

 ## JTF as linked data: JTF-LD